tobiadey/Bink-Application/README.md

 # Hello Bink
-This application is a single page flask app, that takes the paramenters given to endpoint /event.
-Passing the data into the  analyse_data(data) function.
-Conceptually analyse_data(data) can analyse certain data, return a validation response to the customer then when the procces is completed by the redis worked return the summary of the analysis as an email.
+This is a single page flask app, that takes the paramenters given to endpoint **/event**.
+Using format **http://127.0.0.1:5000/data?input=parameter**.
+It Passes the data into the analyse_data(data) function which returns the original input.
+Conceptually analyse_data(data) can analyse certain data, return a validation response to the customer then when the task is completed by the redis worker, return the summary of the analysis as an email.

 # Notes:
-- On push the unit testing is done using git actions
+- On push unit testing is done using git actions

 # Steps to implement:
 - Run redis server using $redis-server.
 - Run $rq worker to view updates to the queue.
 - Run python3 app.py in parent directory.
 - Open http://127.0.0.1:5000/events
 - Pass in argument like this: http://127.0.0.1:5000/data?input=parameter.
-Where any value can replace that of parameter.
+Where any value can replace "parameter".

 # Testing:
 - Basic unit test for functions in utils.